 This four-part story is by Terrance Dicks and was originally called ‘The Vampire Mutation’.
 In 1980, producer John Nathan-Turner asked writer Terrance Dicks to write this story for Tom’s final season.

-I don’t like vampires, but I enjoyed watching this story and the world Terrance Dicks created with the vampires.
-It’s a wonderfully, directed tale by Peter Moffatt and suits the Tom Baker era beautifully.
+I don’t like vampires, but I enjoyed watching this story and the world Terrance Dicks creates with the vampires.
+It’s a wonderfully directed tale by Peter Moffatt and suits the Tom Baker era beautifully.

 Matthew Waterhouse as Adric appears in this story, after stowing away aboard the TARDIS.
 Adric soon gets lured by the vampire lords who offer him immortality.
 Will he serve the vampires forever?

-I like Tom Baker’s Doctor as he’s pretty aloof and has some funny lines.
-I like it when the Doctor says “Hello!” to one of the villagers and he runs away .
+I like Tom Baker’s Doctor, as he’s pretty aloof and has some funny lines.
+I liked it when the Doctor says “Hello!” to one of the villagers and he runs away .
 I also liked it when the Doctor reacts to Romana stepping on his toe.

 Lalla Ward as Romana is pretty good too.
 I loved it when the Doctor and Romana climb into the inspection hatch.
 They both witness the chamber of dead bodies and fuel tanks dripping with blood.

 The Three Who Rule vampires are terrifying and hungry for blood.
-There’s William Lindsay as Zargo the King; Rachel Davies as Camilla the Queen and there’s also Emrys James as Aukon the Councillor.
+These vampires include William Lindsay as Zargo the King; Rachel Davies as Camilla the Queen and Emrys James as Aukon the Councillor.

 The frightened village is led by Clinton Greyn as Ivo.
-He is a weary-beaten man looking after his people; keeping the village together and selects those victims who are to be taken for the feasting.
+He’s a weary-beaten man looking after his people; keeping the village together and selects those victims who are to be taken for the feasting.